Hidnish/Milestone-Project-3-damovies/static/docs/TESTING.md

     - Comment has been added
     - Comment has been deleted

+*(when visible): Indicates that certain features are limited to users and or website administrator

 #### Sign-in Page (Only for NOT signed-in users)

 - Form inputs works.